Minnesota Timberwolves Odds | Betting Guide With Spread, Moneyline, Total, Futures

 Even though these odds are larger than a typical NBA game, the numbers show Minnesota took the court as a heavy favorite as a result of having the "-" in front of their number.
 The Trail Blazers were the underdogs based on the "+" symbol.
 Before we touch on how this game played out, a $100 bet on the Timberwolves to win would earn the bettor a $5 profit on top of the $100 being returned.

-Now if you were to put that same $100 on Portland to win, the payout would be $1,000 plus the $100 bet back.
-This is the perfect example of how lopsided odds are never guaranteed winner as the Trail Blazers won the game, 107-105.
+Now, if you were to put that same $100 on Portland to win, the payout would be $1,000 plus the $100 bet back.
+This is the perfect example of how lopsided odds are never guaranteed winners as the Trail Blazers won the game, 107-105.

 Point Spread